-CJ McGillivray has a passion for subtle, immersive sound design that complements the narrative on stage.
+For theatre and film, CJ McGillivray is inspired by subtle, immersive sound design that complements the narrative unfolding.
 Recent sound design credits include Marie’s Letters (Shift Festival), Fireflies, Burqa Boutique and The Way You Carry On (Killjoy Theatre), The Good Bride (Alley Theatre and The Firehall Arts Centre), Much Ado About Nothing (Classic Chic Productions), Marrow (Alley Theatre and Resounding Scream Theatre), Concord Floral (Douglas College Theatre), TravelTheatrics (Standing Room Only Theatre),Generation Post Script and Frankenstein 1945 (Nebula Theatre), The Fitting Room (Vino Bueno Productions) Any Night and The Drowning Girls (Stone’s Throw Productions), Fool for Love (Clockwork Theatre) and Antigone (Theatre Pandora).
 Her original musical compositions were featured in Romeo and Juliet (Place des Arts), We Three, Good Day and Good Night and On My Walk (Carousel Theatre for Young People), for which she received her first Jessie Richardson Theatre Awards nomination for Outstanding Artistic Creation.

 For a detailed summary of her sound design experience alongside other production roles in both theatre and film, please refer to her production resume.